.aedc-icons {

 Understanding how children are developing when they start school can help schools and early childhood services focus their efforts and planning to meet the needs of children and families.

-The AEDC provides a snapshot of how children have developed when they start school.
+The AEDC provides a snapshot of how children have developed by the time they start school.
 It's also a reliable predictor of children’s wellbeing and education outcomes.
 Children who are thriving when they start school are likely to continue to do well.
 Once children fall behind in their learning they are more likely to stay behind.

 Why the AEDC is important